MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/ribbon-issues-button-wrong-label.md

 If the correct LocLabel is present in a solution, there might be other solutions that override it.
 [View label solution layers](#check-if-correct-translations-are-present) and check if a higher solution has defined the same LocLabel.

-#### Check the letter casing of label IDs
+#### Check that label IDs match exactly in letter casing

 Label IDs are case-sensitive when matching IDs in ribbon XML to localized label values.
-Check that the IDs in both locations match in terms of letter casing.
+The button's LabelText should contain a valid LocLabel reference that exactly matches the casing of the Id of a LocLabel record.

 ## Reference